szepeviktor/debian-server-tools/webserver/Norton-Safe-Web.md

 # Norton Safe Web

-Register a website and recieve notification of site rating changes.
+Register a website and receive notification of site rating changes.

 1. Navigate to https://safeweb.norton.com/saml/login
 1. Click on "Create an account"